 Lecture—5 hours.
 Prerequisite: course 201A or consent of instructor.
 Basic concepts of quantitative and population genetics including gene and genotypic frequencies, multiple factor hypothesis, phenotypic and genotypic values, heritability, selection, genetic variation, the detection of quantitative trait loci and evolution in populations.
 Experimental and analytical methods.

-GGG XXX - Student Presentation Seminar (Fall, Winter, Spring quarters) in which students will give 15-30 minute seminars and receive S/U grading.
+Student Seminar – 1 hour.
+The Graduate Student Conference in Genetics is intended for students in the Genetics Graduate Group to improve presentation skills.
+Students will give 15-30 minute seminars and receive S/U grading.
 PhD students will be required to enroll in this course for one quarter during each of the first four years of their degree program; MS students must enroll at least once.

 GGG 290 - Evolutionary, Developmental & Population Genetics